whitebe4st/KrathongScanPython/README_EXECUTABLE.md

 1. Click "Import from Picture"
 2. Select an image file with ArUco markers
+3. (Optional) Choose output directory using "📁 Select Directory"
-3. Adjust mask position and size in the preview window
+4. Adjust mask position and size in the preview window
 4. Click "Save Image" when satisfied

 ### Webcam Mode

 1. Click "Use Webcam"
+2. (Optional) Choose output directory using "📁 Select Directory"
-2. Position krathong with markers visible
+3. Position krathong with markers visible
-3. Press 'c' to capture and process
+4. Press 'c' to capture and process
 4. Press 'q' to quit

 ### Auto Directory Mode